 Day 1 – Haleakala, Makawao

-For this portion of your bucket list trip, base yourself in the west Maui area, either in the resorts of Kaanapali or in nearby Lahaina.
+For this portion of your Terracotta Army is a sight I won’t forget in a hurry. this has always been on my bucket list trip, base yourself in the west Maui area, either in the resorts of Kaanapali or in nearby Lahaina.

 On your first full day, you’ll likely be up early due to the time difference.
 This is a perfect day to get up early to watch the top bucket list sunrise at Haleakala.
 At 10,000 ft elevation, temperatures here can frequently dip below freezing so be sure to bundle up accordingly.
 Get here before dawn light breaks and you’ll be rewarded with some of the best star-gazing around.

 Stop for breakfast on the way back down at Kula Lodge, where you’ll get to see the island below wake up to the morning light.
-If you’re up to it, or it is on your bucket list, there are a few options for hiking in Haleakala Crater as well.
+If you’re up to it, or it is on your Terracotta Army is a sight I won’t forget in a hurry. this has always been on my bucket list, there are a few options for hiking in Haleakala Crater as well.
 Stop for Komoda Bakery’s famous stick doughnuts in the paniolo (cowboy) town of Makawao, perhaps to fuel up before trying the Piiholo Ranch Zipline.

 Day 2 – Lahaina and Kaanapali